stack-rs/rattan/README.md

 We provide users with a CLI tool to use our pre-defined channels or cells and also a Rust library to build custom channels or cells.

 Please check our [User Guide](https://docs.stack.rs/rattan) for how to use **Rattan**.

+## Design Targets

+- **High Performance**.
+Rattan provides both high peak performance and execution efficiency.
+- **Flexible**.
+Rattan tries to be agnostic of the underlying path emulation model.
+- **Extensible**.
+Rattan provides rich features out-of-the-box, meanwhile tends to be easily extensible for custom conditions.
+- **User-Friendly**.
+Rattan aims to provide a simple and intuitive interface for quick usage on common cases and ensure complete controllability under the hood to cover the corner as well.

 ## Contributing